 Pursuant to his employment agreement, Mr. Oxley is entitled to an initial annual base salary of \$250,000 and is eligible for an annual performance based bonus, with a target bonus opportunity of 50% of his base salary, based on performance targets established by our Board of Directors in consultation with Mr. Oxley.
-The actual annual performance based bonus paid to Mr. Oxley under the annual short term incentive plan for performance in fiscal 2016 (the "2016 STIP") is set forth above in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
+The actual annual performance based bonus paid to Mr. Oxley under each of the 2016 STIP and 2017 STIP is set forth above in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
 The employment agreement for Mr. Oxley previously provided for eligibility to receive a cash bonus upon a sale of the Company based on the value of the Company.
 However, eligibility to receive such cash bonus was terminated as of February 6, 2015 in connection with the termination of the MCBC Holdings, Inc. Management Incentive Plan.
 For additional information about the terminated Management Incentive Plan, please see the section titled "Long Term Cash Incentive Compensation" below.